-After showing substantial growth in the early 2000's, the State's outstanding net tax-supported debt is projected to grow only modestly from current levels, as debt previously authorized is issued.
-Chart 2 below illustrates the outstanding amounts of General Fund net tax-supported debt over the last five years and projects the amount outstanding through FY 2015.
-As the State continues to issue debt that has already been authorized, the absolute level of General Fund tax-supported debt is projected to increase and will stand at approximately \$6.5 billion by the end of FY 2012.
+After showing substantial growth in the early 2000s, the State's outstanding net tax-supported debt peaked last year and has begun to decline as debt previously issued is retired and the State's debt-financed capital improvement plan is completed.
+Chart 2 below illustrates the outstanding amounts of General Fund net tax-supported debt over the last five years and projects the amount outstanding through FY 2017.
+The absolute level of General Fund tax-supported debt will begin to decline rapidly, dropping by nearly \$2 billion by FY 2017.

 Chart 2 above incorporates all of the State's currently outstanding and all authorized, but unissued, debt.
 The State issues debt on a cash flow basis.
 Bond issues are timed to provide funds as they are actually needed and there is typically a lag between when debt is authorized and when it is actually issued.
-As of December 31, 2010, the total amount of authorized but unissued tax-supported debt totaled approximately \$1.6 billion, consisting entirely of appropriation-supported debt.
-For planning purposes, the State anticipates issuance of all currently authorized but unissued debt by the end of FY 2013.
+As of January 31, 2013, the total amount of authorized but unissued tax-supported debt totals approximately \$206 million.
+For planning purposes, the State anticipates issuance of all currently authorized but unissued debt by the end of the next fiscal year.

-Uses of Outstanding General Fund Tax-Supported Debt
+Uses of Total Outstanding Tax-Supported Debt

-The following chart illustrates the uses for which the State has issued net tax-supported debt calculated on the amount outstanding.
-The State has used the proceeds of its debt programs for many purposes with the two largest being to provide facilities and infrastructure for higher education (50%) and public schools (16%).
+The following chart illustrates the uses for which the State has issued all tax-supported debt, including that used for transportation purposes, calculated on the amount outstanding at June 30, 2012.
+The State has used the proceeds of its debt programs for many purposes with the three largest being to provide facilities and infrastructure for higher education (46%), transportation (16%) and public schools (10%).